Accounting vs. bookkeeping – What’s the difference?

 What is bookkeeping?

-While we covered “what is bookkeeping?” in another post, we’ll provide a quick recap.
-It involves record-keeping of all small business transactions, posting debits and credits, producing and sending invoices, maintaining ledgers and balancing subsidiaries, and sometimes completing payroll.
+While we covered “what is bookkeeping?” in another post, here’s a quick recap.
+Bookkeeping involves record-keeping of all small business transactions, posting debits and credits, producing and sending invoices, maintaining ledgers and balancing subsidiaries, and sometimes completing payroll.

 It helps you gauge the financial vitality of your business by tracking expenses and revenue.